-Vedran Durasevic is an experienced inks formulator and current Sr. Manager of Applied Technology for Digital and New Technologies in Essen, Germany.
+Vedran Durasevic is an experienced inks formulator and current Head of Applied Research and Technology Inks for the EMEA region.
 Vedran has been with Evonik's Coating Additives business line since 2016.
 In this interview, he discusses why the print industry has been trending toward digital printing versus traditional analog printing and what challenges come with the manufacture of inkjet inks.
 He also reflects on what it takes for a company to be leader in technical innovation and capability, based on his previous industry experience.

 view the interview below.

 read more detailed answers to the interview questions below.

 how has the inkjet market progressed over the past couple decades?

 On the development of the fluids side we have seen analogue (screen, flexo, roto gravure) printing ink manufacturers as early adopters, and they have literally gone from having a single designated high-shear mixer for inkjet to a business model now focusing on the development of inkjet only.
 These companies have been able to transfer the know-how from their analogue business and build the digital.
 In the first instance, this meant transferring the raw materials from ‘analogue’ and positioning them into digital.
 However, since then a wide plethora of monomers, oligomers, and polymers have been synthesized to fit the requirements of, for example, quite small and narrowly distributed particle sizes and viscosities that are suitable for use in modern print heads.

 In terms of the printer's development, the industry has moved away from the so-called SOHO (small office at home) printers to modern flat-bed, roll-to-roll, sheet-fed units which are used both in graphic and industrial applications.